National Register of Historic Places listings in Wilson County, Kansas

 This is a list of the National Register of Historic Places listings in Wilson County, Kansas.
 It is intended to be a complete list of the properties and districts on the National Register of Historic Places in Wilson County, Kansas, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 8 properties and districts listed on the National Register in the county.
+There are 8 properties and districts listed on the National Register in the county, and one former listing.